 Differin Gel has superior tolerability compared to other retinoid acne formulations not containing adapalene.
 Common side effects include dryness, redness, irritation and burning/stinging.
 These symptoms usually peak at the 2- to 4-week mark before subsiding.
 Not everyone will experience these side effects, and in clinical studies, average scores were less than mild.

 What is retinization?

 Retinization is the adjustment period in which the skin becomes acclimated with the retinoid.
 During this time skin may become irritated, resulting in dryness, scaling, redness and burning/stinging.
 Irritation usually lessens after four weeks of continued, once-daily use.
 It’s also important to note that some never experience retinization.
 This simply means Differin Gel is still working under the surface of the skin without causing any irritation.
-Differin Balancing Moisturizer works to help relieve the dryness associated with retinization.
+Differin Soothing Moisturizer works to help relieve the dryness associated with retinization.

 When is irritation most likely to occur?